Harry Goschen: Honours

 Goschen was appointed an Officer of the Order of the British Empire (OBE) in the 1918 Birthday Honours for his services during the First World War.
 He was knighted in the same order (KBE) in April 1920, for "valuable services on many Government Committees" during the war.

 In the 1927 Birthday Honours, Goschen was created a Baronet, of Durrington House in the Parish of Sheering and County of Essex, in the Baronetage of the United Kingdom, for public services.

 He was also a Knight of Grace of the Order of St. John of Jerusalem.

 Personal life

 On 23 November 1893, Goschen married Christian (1871–1951), daughter of Lt.-Col. James Augustus Grant.
 They had one daughter, Christian Eleanor Margaret, in 1895.
 She married Claud Douglas-Pennant, grandson of Edward Douglas-Pennant, 1st Baron Penrhyn, and younger brother of the fifth Baron Penrhyn.

-He died at Durrington House, his Essex estate, in 1945.
+Harry Goschen died at Durrington House, his Essex estate, in 1945.
 The baronetcy became extinct upon his death.